Capote, Truman: 1924 - 1984

 • English Language Level: Intermediate

-• Vocabulary – Mostly everyday words, though there are some idioms, slang, and cultural references from the 1950s that require context.
-Not heavily academic or technical.
+• Vocabulary – Mostly everyday vocabulary, although it includes some idioms, slang, and cultural references from the 1950s that may require additional context.
+The language is not heavily academic or technical.

 Sentence Structure – Generally simple to moderately complex; mostly straightforward narration with occasional longer sentences.

-Dialogue – Casual, conversational English, reflecting natural speech, but sometimes uses colloquial phrasing that might confuse beginner learners.
+Dialogue – Casual, conversational English that reflects natural speech, although it sometimes uses colloquial expressions that may confuse beginner learners.

-Cultural Context – References to New York City life, social norms, and popular culture of the 1950s can be tricky for learners, but they don’t make the language itself very hard.
+Cultural Context – References to life in New York City, social norms, and popular culture from the 1950s may be challenging for learners, but they do not make the language itself particularly difficult.

-• The text is accessible to someone at an intermediate English level: not too basic, not advanced.
+• The text is accessible to learners with an intermediate level of English.
+It is neither too basic nor too advanced.